Multi-generational Scandinavian Travel

-Highlights include an overnight ferry from Copenhagen to Oslo, Grinda Stockholm Archipelago tour, Roskilde Viking Museum tour and great cities such as Stockholm, Copenhagen and Oslo.
+Highlights include an overnight ferry from Copenhagen to Oslo, Stockholm kayak tour, Roskilde Viking Museum tour and great cities such as Stockholm, Copenhagen and Oslo.
 Private transfers throughout, private guided tours and premium inclusions set this tour apart.

 Enjoy a personalized vacation, developed by one of our experienced Scandinavian destination experts.
 Relax during your trip with our 24/7 support and expert local guidance.

 Flight Stockholm to Copenhagen including taxes and International Flights

 Welcome to Stockholm!
 The capital of Sweden is a child-friendly city with an abundance of children’s attractions and museums with activities and exhibits.
 Distances are short and the public transportation system takes you everywhere you want to go.
 Buses are even free if you´re bringing a stroller.